desirable-objects/vudash/README.md

 - Dashboard arrangement is simply the config order (see below)
 - Transitioning background colour for widgets
 - Extending existing widgets (soon!)

+# demo
+Check out the <a href="http://vudash.herokuapp.com/sample.dashboard">Demo App</a> which is basically this repo, deployed.

 # prerequisites
 - You need a moderately recent version of node.